dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ## Scope validation

+::: moniker range=">= aspnetcore-3.0"

+When the app is running in the Development environment and calls [CreateDefaultBuilder](xref:fundamentals/host/generic-host#default-builder-settings) to build the host, the default service provider performs checks to verify that:

+::: moniker-end

+::: moniker range="< aspnetcore-3.0"

-When the app is running in the Development environment, the default service provider performs checks to verify that:
+When the app is running in the Development environment and calls [CreateDefaultBuilder](xref:fundamentals/host/web-host#set-up-a-host) to build the host, the default service provider performs checks to verify that:

+::: moniker-end

 * Scoped services aren't directly or indirectly resolved from the root service provider.
 * Scoped services aren't directly or indirectly injected into singletons.